Saturation of algebraic surfaces: Saturated open subspaces

-\ref{item:F-pullback} The fact that $\pi^{-1}(D)$ is of fibre type follows from Lemma \ref{lem:intersection-product}\ref{item:D-pullback-def}.
-If $D$ supports a fibre of a fibration $X\to B$, then $\pi^{-1}(D)$ supports a fibre of the fibration $Y\to X\to B$.
-Conversely, assume that $\pi^{-1}(D)$ supports a fibre $F$ of a fibration $f\colon Y\to B$.
+\ref{item:F-pullback} Let $D'$ be the preimage of $D$ on $Y$.
+By Lemma \ref{lem:intersection-product}\ref{item:D-pullback-def}, $D'$ is the support of $\pi^{*} D$, which is negative semi-definite but not negative definite.
+Hence $D'$ is of fibre type.
+If $D$ supports a fibre of a fibration $g\colon X\to B$, then $D'$ supports a fibre of the fibration $g\circ \pi\colon Y\to B$.
+Conversely, assume that $D'$ supports a fibre $F$ of a fibration $f\colon Y\to B$.
 We claim that the exceptional divisor of $\pi$ is contained in the fibres of $f$.
 Suppose the contrary, so for some exceptional curve $H$, the restriction $f|_{H}\colon H\to B$ is dominant.
 Since $H$ is proper, $f|_{H}\colon H\to B$ is surjective, so $H$ meets the fibre $F$.
-It follows that the point $\pi(H)$ lies on $\pi(F\redd)=D$, so $H\subseteq \pi^{-1}(D)=F\redd$, a contradiction.
+It follows that the point $\pi(H)$ lies on $\pi(F\redd)=D$, so $H\subseteq D'=F\redd$, a contradiction.
 The above claim and Lemma \ref{lem:contractions-are-universal} show that $f$ descends to a fibration of $X$ with one of the fibres supported on $D$, as needed.

 \ref{item:F-extends} Replacing $\ol{X}$ by its normal compactification, we can assume that $\ol{X}$ is proper.
 Let $\ol{B}$ be a normal compactification of $B$.
 By the Nagata compactification theorem, the composition of $f\colon X\to B$ with the open embedding $B\into \ol{B}$ factors as an open embedding $X\into \wt{X}$ and a proper morphism $\wt{f}\colon \wt{X}\to \ol{B}$.
-Replacing $\wt{X}$ by its normalization and resolving the indeterminacy of the birational map $ $, we get a proper birational morphism of surfaces $\pi\colon \wt{X}\to \ol{X}$ which is an identity on $X$.
+Replacing $\wt{X}$ by its normalization and resolving the indeterminacy of the birational map $ $, we get a proper birational morphism of surfaces $\pi\colon \wt{X}\to \ol{X}$ which is the identity on $X$.
 In particular, $D$ supports a fibre of $\wt{f}$.
 Since $\pi$ is an isomorphism on a neighbourhood $X$ of $D$, the exceptional divisor of $\pi$ is contained in the fibres of $\wt{f}$.
-By Lemma \ref{lem:contractions-are-universal}, $\wt{f}$ factors through the required fibration $\wt{f}\colon \ol{X}\to \ol{B}$. \end{proof}
+By Lemma \ref{lem:contractions-are-universal}, $\wt{f}$ factors through the required fibration $\ol{X}\to \ol{B}$. \end{proof}